googleads/googleads-dfp-java-dfp-playground/README.md

    $ mvn appengine:update

+   Alternatively, you can update the project from within Eclipse by using the UpdateApplication.launch profile.
+Open the eclipse-launch-profiles folder, right-click UpdateApplication.launch, and then select **Run As > UpdateApplication**.

 ### For using the Google Plugin for Eclipse (with jars)

-In the [releases section](https://github.com/googleads/googleads-java-lib/releases) download a file like ``dfp-playground-jars-and-google-eclipse-plugin-project-v.v.v.tar.gz`` and extract it.
+In the [releases section](https://github.com/googleads/googleads-dfp-java-dfp-playground/releases) download a file like `dfp-playground-jars-and-google-eclipse-plugin-project-v.v.v.tar.gz` and extract it.

 If you are not familiar with the Google Plugin for Eclipse, please read through this [getting started guide](https://developers.google.com/eclipse/docs/getting_started)